-Over a year ago, following several high profile deaths, injuries, and crashes, the Center for Auto Safety (Center) asked the Federal Trade Commission (FTC or Commission) to investigate the false and deceptive marketing and advertising perpetrated by Tesla Motors, Inc. (Tesla) in connection with their "Autopilot" feature.
-The FTC has failed to act on our previous request and now, three Americans are dead, and at least one more has been injured as a result of Tesla, and its CEO Elon Musk, continuing to mislead consumers into believing that the Autopilot feature makes the vehicles "self-driving."
+Over a year ago, following several high profile deaths, injuries, and crashes, the Center for Auto Safety (Center) and Consumer Watchdog (CW) asked the Federal Trade Commission (FTC or Commission) to investigate the false and deceptive marketing and advertising perpetrated by Tesla Motors, Inc. (Tesla) in connection with their "Autopilot" feature.
+The Center and CW also asked the California Department of Motor Vehicles (California DMV) to investigate Tesla's representations leading consumers to falsely believe that Tesla's cars were autonomous vehicles.
+The FTC, and the California DMV failed to act on our previous request and now, three Americans are dead-including one in California-and at least one more has been injured as a result of Tesla, and its CEO Elon Musk, continuing to mislead consumers into believing that the Autopilot feature makes the vehicles "self-driving."